julcope/Penn-SICSS-2023/README.md

 # Penn-SICSS-2023

-This repository is a space for SICSS PEnn 2023!
+This repository is a space for Penn SICSS 2023!

 Slides for Day 2: Computational Social Science and GitHub